Verbena Peach Iced Black Tea

 Ingredients

-• 300 g ripe peaches pitted and sliced
+• 2 ripe peaches pitted and sliced; about 300g total

-• 15-20 g fresh lemon verbena leaves packed cup
+• 1 packed cup fresh lemon verbena leaves about 15–20g

 Method

-2. In a small saucepan, combine the peach slices, sugar, and water.
+1. In a small saucepan, combine the peach slices, sugar, and water.
 Bring to a gentle simmer over medium-low heat and cook for 8–10 minutes, just until the peaches soften and release their aroma.
-Do not reduce aggressively or let it turn jammy.
+Do not reduce aggressively or let it turn jammy — the goal throughout is extraction, not concentration.
 Remove from heat.

-3. Strain the syrup through a fine-mesh sieve into a bowl or measuring jug.
-Do not press the solids.
+1. Strain the syrup through a fine-mesh sieve into a bowl or measuring jug.
+Do not press the solids, which would push cloudy pulp into an otherwise clear liquid.
 Discard the peaches and let the syrup cool completely.

-4. While the tea is still slightly warm, stir in 120–160 ml of the cooled peach syrup.
+1. While the tea is still slightly warm, stir in 120–160ml of the cooled peach syrup.
 Taste and adjust cautiously — the drink should be softly fruity, not sweet.
+This is a tea that happens to taste of peach, not a peach drink that happens to contain tea.

-5. Rinse the verbena leaves and gently clap them between your hands to release aroma.
-Do not chop or crush — verbena is delicate and turns soapy fast.
+1. Rinse the verbena leaves and gently clap them between your hands to release their aroma.
+Do not chop or crush — verbena is specifically delicate and turns soapy fast, faster than almost any other herb used in this collection.

-6. Add the verbena leaves to the cooled tea.
+1. Add the verbena leaves to the cooled tea.
 Refrigerate and let infuse for 8–12 minutes only, just until a clear lemon-floral aroma develops.
-Remove the verbena promptly to avoid bitterness.
+Remove the verbena promptly to avoid bitterness — this is not a window where waiting a little longer produces a stronger, equally pleasant result.
+Past the right moment, it simply turns.

-7. Add the strip of lemon peel and let infuse for 5 minutes, then remove.
-This step adds fragrance only — no extra acidity.
+1. Add the strip of lemon peel and let infuse for 5 minutes, then remove.
+This step adds fragrance only — no extra acidity, and no risk of pith bitterness if removed on schedule.

 Notes

-• Verbena should be bright and floral, never grassy or soapy — short infusion is critical.
+Verbena should be bright and floral, never grassy or soapy — short infusion is critical.
+Of every herb used across this collection, lemon verbena has the narrowest margin between pleasant and ruined, and that margin shrinks further the longer it sits.

-• Best enjoyed within 24 hours for peak aroma.
+Best enjoyed within 24 hours for peak aroma — verbena’s most fragile compounds fade noticeably beyond that window.